shahidali54/GIAIC-Q3/README.md

-# GIAIC Quarter 3 Projects – Python Portfolio
+# GIAIC Quarter 3 Sir Zia Khan's Projects

 Welcome to my Python project portfolio created during *Quarter 3 of GIAIC (Governor’s Initiative for AI and Computing)*.
 This repository includes a variety of mini-projects, assignments, and hands-on Python implementations that demonstrate my learning and skills in core Python concepts.